-I had a discussion recently with a Fortune 100 financial organization about the newly released IEEE 802.3bm transceiver standards.
-This financial organization recently built a state-of-the-art data center facility that features technology from most of the well-known network switch and storage equipment manufacturers.
+I had a discussion with a Fortune 100 financial organization about the newly released IEEE 802.3bm transceiver standards.
+This financial organization built a state-of-the-art data center facility that features technology from most of the well-known network switch and storage equipment manufacturers.

 My suggestion to the organization was to stick with its current practice of using the standard 12-fiber connector.
-According to the latest research, it seems that optic companies are working to increase the bandwidth per fiber from 25G to 50-56G for the upcoming IEEE 802.3bs standard.
+According to research, optic companies are working to increase the bandwidth per fiber from 25G to 50-56G for the upcoming IEEE 802.3bs standard.
 If this 50G-per-fiber technology is released, it will be able to use the current 12- and 24-fiber MPO/MTP® connectors that have been in the market for years.
 I also recommend staying with the 12-fiber MPO/MTP® connector for the majority of connections in the data center.
 When 400G is released it is anticipated that it will operate over existing 12- and 24-fiber MPO/MTP® cabling infrastructures.

 However, customer need is the engine that drives technology adaptation.
-Manufacturers of new technology want to sell their products, and the easier it is for end users to adapt, the more quickly it will sell.
-It makes sense that the 12-fiber MPO connector will remain in place for many generations of hardware upgrades to come.
+Manufacturers of new technology want to sell their products, and the easier it is for end-users to adapt, the quicker it will sell.
+So it makes sense that the 12-fiber MPO connector will remain in place for many generations of hardware upgrades to come.

 Are you migrating to 40/100G Ethernet?
 Download this free white paper to learn successful transition strategies.